-The Council meets at least once every two weeks in the evening to discuss matters of policy that affect the entire student body.
-In most cases these matters are referred to the houses for a vote.
+The Legislative Council meets at least once every two weeks to discuss matters of policy that affect the entire student body.
+In most cases these matters are referred to student houses for a vote.
 The Council also runs periodic elections for officers of student government.